Theme Performance Guide · Updated Jul 4, 2026

 Why is my Prestige theme slow on Shopify?

 The Prestige theme typically scores 42-55 on PageSpeed Insights out of the box.
-Common causes of slowness include luxury animation effects and transitions adding javascript overhead and multiple custom font files loading for brand typography.
+Common causes of slowness include luxury animation effects and transitions adding 20-40kb of javascript overhead on every page and multiple custom font files (often 4-5 weights of brand typography) loading render-blocking and pushing lcp past 3 seconds on mobile.
 However, the biggest speed killer for most Prestige stores is third-party app scripts — review widgets, email popups, and analytics tools that load heavy JavaScript on every page.
 Optimizing images and deferring non-essential scripts can improve your score to 70-83.

 What is a good speed score for a Prestige Shopify store?